 Here are three ways we’re investing in a better future by looking at how we invest your money, how we power our business and how we make a difference to policy.

-1. Options to invest ethically
+1. Options to invest responsibly

 In a recent survey 1, 71% of millennials we spoke to said they’d invest in an environmental, social and governance (ESG)/ethical-focused fund through their workplace pension (if it was available and easy to do).
 It’s this same group who are most concerned about climate change.
 Of those due to retire in the 2050s (aged 25-34 today), 77% are worried about climate change.
 But only 37% of the people surveyed know that their pension can play a key role in tackling this imminent issue.
-With our pensions, they can help in the climate change fight.

 We’re also part of the United Nation’s Net-Zero Asset-Owners Alliance.
 It’s an agreement between the world’s biggest pension insurers to achieve net-zero emissions in investment portfolios by 2050.
 This target is in line with the Paris Agreement and the Government’s own net-zero target.

-Most people in pension schemes – a staggering 95% – have their money invested in default funds that have traditionally taken little account of climate change 1.
-So we’ve set our own 2050 target – net-zero carbon emissions for our own auto-enrolment default pension funds.
+We’ve set our own 2050 target — net-zero carbon emissions for our own auto-enrolment default pension funds.
 We know the sooner we reach this target, the better.
 That’s why we’re even looking into the possibility of 2030 target.